95936482987

 The properties for the display adapter are displayed.
 The "Driver" tab is open and the "Roll Back Driver" button is shown.

-It’s possible that malware is responsible for the corrupt files or critical process disruption that has caused your system to crash.
-In that case, you’ll need to repair and secure your computer with a dedicated malware and virus removal tool that will let you scan and get rid of the malware immediately.
+Malware could be responsible for the corrupt files or critical process disruption that has caused your system to crash.
+In that case, you’ll need to repair and secure your computer with a dedicated malware and virus removal tool that will let you scan and get rid of the malware.

 The Windows start menu is open, command prompt has been right-clicked, and "Run as administrator" has been circled.

-Running a CHKDSK scan will let you examine every bit of your hard drive, flag any errors, and correct them or index them to prevent those errors from causing performance issues or crashes such as the dreaded BSoD.
+The file system on your hard drive can sometimes become corrupted, causing errors and crashes.
+Running a CHKDSK scan lets you examine every bit of your hard drive, flag any errors, and correct them or index them to prevent those errors from causing performance issues or crashes such as the dreaded BSoD.

 "chkdsk" typed into a command prompt.